Can Malay Cuisine Find a Place in Singapore’s Fine Dining Scene?

 It was the hours she poured into the stove, frying sambal paste until it deepened to a rich red.
 It was the early morning trips to the market for cuts of meat she’d stew on low heat for days, yielding hearty, fall-apart pieces.
 It was how she transformed chicken, potatoes, and toasted spices into a luxurious, rich curry that fed all of us—a dish our family would crave long after she was gone.

 For me—and for most Singaporeans—this love for food goes beyond nostalgia.
-Whether dining at home, out with friends, or searching for a photo-worthy dish for the ‘gram, the hunt for good food is constant.
+Whether dining at home or searching for a photo-worthy dish for the ‘gram, the hunt for good food is constant.
 On special occasions, fine dining becomes the go-to, and thankfully, options abound across the island.

 Beyond the typical Western and European offerings, fine dining is also embracing new interpretations of Asian cuisine.
 Cantonese fare at Lei Garden, Thevar for modern Indian cuisine, and contemporary Korean dishes at NAE:UM are just a few examples of this exciting shift.